-Heskey started his career at Leicester City, joining the club at the age of nine and working his way thorough the ranks until he made his debt aged 17 just before his hometown club were relegated from the Premier League.
-In the second-tier he established himself in Foxes team as a powerful centre forward who used his size and brains to outplay many a centre half.
-After four seasons in the Premier League those qualities were spotted by Liverpool who paid what was then a club record fee of 11 million to sign him in March 2000.
+Heskey started his career at Leicester City, joining the club at the age of nine and working his way through the ranks until he made his debut aged 17 just before his hometown club were relegated from the Premier League.
+In the second-tier, he established himself in Foxes team as a powerful centre forward who used his size and brains to outplay many a centre half.
+After four seasons in the Premier League, those qualities were spotted by Liverpool who paid what was then a club-record fee of 11 million to sign him in March 2000.
 This was regarded as a risk at the time, Heskey was still only 22 and by manager Gerard Houllier’s own admission was not the finished product.
 Plus the fact that he had a relatively modest scoring record to that point.

 Injury problems and inconsistency meant that his time at Birmingham went downhill and after they were relegated in 2006 he moved to Wigan.
 From there his reputation improved somewhat, he still didn’t score bucket loads of goals but he was more widely recognized for his all-round play and this meant an International resurgence under Fabio Capello.
 Heskey again became a regular for the national side as more and more people started to appreciate his ability despite not exactly being a goal machine.
 He could still contribute to the team.
 Heskey was a player who was a good partner, a man whose qualities got the best from whomever he was playing alongside.
 Micheal Owen and Wayne Rooney enjoyed productive spells with England when they played up front alongside Emile Heskey.